 Full fat cows’ milk is highest in fat content at 9g, while skimmed cows’ milk, at just 1g, has the lowest amount of fat compared to the other milks.
 1% fat cows’ milk (which sits at 2.5g per serving) is similar in fat content to the other milk alternatives, other than soya which has the highest fat content of the plant-based milks, with 4g per serving.
 Soya does, however, contain Omega-3, which is known as a good fat (unsaturated) and is required for keeping our hearts healthy.
 While the unflavoured and unsweetened varieties are similar to the 1% cows’ milk, they are higher in fat when sweetened and flavoured.
 This contributes to an increase in the caloric content of the milk.

-Cows’ milk is also higher in saturated fats than most alternatives, although coconut can have similar amounts – and sometimes more.
+Cows’ milk is also higher in saturated fats than most dairy free alternatives, although coconut can have similar amounts – and sometimes more.
 It’s important to check the food labels on coconut milk to see if that particular brand is high in saturates.
 Saturates are the fat that have the potential to have a negative effect on our cholesterol and may lead to an increased risk of cardiovascular disease.
 If you want to find out more about the different types of fats and what they mean as well as some quick and easy tips, take a look at our different types of fats article.

 The calorie content of each of the milk alternatives varies considerably, so if you’re monitoring your calorie intake there are a few things to take into account.
 Not only does the main ingredient itself affect the calories, so does whether the drink is sweetened or unsweetened; we know that sweetened versions are higher in sugar and therefore calories.
 Almond milk is one of the lowest calorie milk substitutes, especially the unsweetened version which sits at around 13kcal per 100ml.
 If you opt for unsweetened versions, the calories will most likely be less than in full fat cow’s milk (which contains around 64 per 100ml) – but remember, taste is important in helping you make your decision.
 It’s no good going for the lowest calorie version if you really can’t stand it!
 Again, this depends on your preferences and relies on a bit of research.

 Calcium is an important mineral for the body; it is involved in keeping bones and teeth strong, but it also plays a crucial role in muscle contractions.
-And while we know that cows’ milk is a great source of calcium and many other vitamins, you definitely don’t have to sacrifice this when moving to non-dairy alternatives; you just need to make sure they are fortified with these.
+And while we know that cows’ milk is a great source of calcium and many other vitamins, you definitely don’t have to sacrifice this when moving to dairy free alternatives; you just need to make sure they are fortified with these.
 Anthony explains that “cows’ milk contains about 30% of our daily calcium requirement per serving and other milks, if not fortified, only have about 0.5-5% of the recommended daily amount.
 If they are fortified, they’ll have a comparable amount of calcium to cows’ milk.
 Fortification isn’t bad, it’s just the process of adding essential vitamins and minerals to foods to ensure that we’re achieving the recommended daily intake of these micronutrients.”

-Cows’ milk contains naturally occurring vitamins such as vitamin A, D and B12 but the non-dairy alternatives need to be fortified.
+Cows’ milk contains naturally occurring vitamins such as vitamin A, D and B12 but the dairy free alternatives need to be fortified.
 When fortified, they all have a very similar number of vitamins, so cows’ milk can be swapped for soya, rice, oat, coconut or almond milk and still provide essential micronutrients.
-In fact, some of the milk alternatives have greater amounts of other vitamins, such as vitamin E, particularly present in soya and almond milk.
+In fact, some of the dairy free milk alternatives have greater amounts of other vitamins, such as vitamin E, particularly present in soya and almond milk.
 Vitamin E is needed for healthy skin and eyes, but also is important in keeping our immune system working to prevent illnesses and infections.

 Another factor to consider is that milk alternatives are, more often than not, more expensive than cows’ milk, with some brands racking up to nearly £3 for 1L.
 Long-life versions of the milk alternatives are available for the majority, so you can buy in bulk if they are on sale.
 Many supermarkets do their own ranges of the more popular varieties (soya, almond and coconut) which cost less than the branded alternatives, so there are ways to keep the cost down to help you on your way to better health.
 This may be something to consider when deciding which alternative to switch to.

-This aspect of making a change to your milk consumption is a bit of trial and error.
+This aspect of making a change to your milk or dairy product consumption is a bit of trial and error.
 They all have differing flavours; some of which are quite distinct, but the switch can really add something to your food, when added to smoothies or used in baking, for example.
 If you find several of the alternatives meet your health and wellbeing needs, you may need to try a variety to see which one you like best.
 You could find something you prefer to have with your morning cereal!